miss007jackson/CHEM-274B-Micropresentation-Group-12/README.md

 ## Example Output

 ### Example 1: 6-State Graph With a Negative Cycle
-When running the program with the provided example graph containing a negative cycle, the output includes:
+When running the program with arbitrary states containing a negative cycle, we get the following:
 ```
 Negative cycle detected!
 Cannot compute guaranteed lowest-energy path.
 Lowest-energy path from U to F: ['U', 'A', 'B', 'C', 'F'], ΔG=-8.50